sib-swiss/containers-introduction-training/docs/course_material/dockerfiles.md

 **After having completed this chapter you will be able to:**

 * Build an image based on a dockerfile
-* Depict the image from which a new image should be built with `FROM`
-* Use `RUN` to specify the command that need to be run while building a new image
+* Use the basic dockerfile syntax
 * Change the default command of an image and validate the change
 * Map ports to a container to display interactive content through a browser